jerrylambden/jerrylambden/README.md

 | Kali Linux VM | 2 CPUs, 4GB RAM, 40GB disk |
 | Network Adapter | NAT (for updates) + Host-Only (for internal traffic) |

+NOTE: I haven't enabled the second adapter yet as I'm still setting up.
+I'll enable it later when I do simulations on a separate VM.
 ---